reactjs/react.dev/beta/src/content/reference/react/lazy.md

 #### Parameters {/*parameters*/}

-* `load`: A function that returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or some other *thenable* (a Promise-like object with a `then` method).
+* `load`: A function that returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or another *thenable* (a Promise-like object with a `then` method).
 React will not call `load` until the first time you attempt to render the returned component.
 After React first calls `load`, it will wait for it to resolve, and then render the resolved value as a React component.
 Both the returned Promise and the Promise's resolved value will be cached, so React will not call `load` more than once.
-If the Promise rejects, React will `throw` the rejection reason to let the closest Error Boundary above handle it.
+If the Promise rejects, React will `throw` the rejection reason for the nearest Error Boundary to handle.

 #### Returns {/*returns*/}

-`lazy` returns a React component that you can render in your tree.
+`lazy` returns a React component you can render in your tree.
 While the code for the lazy component is still loading, attempting to render it will *suspend.* Use [`<Suspense>`](/reference/react/Suspense) to display a loading indicator while it's loading.

 ---